danielneil/Shark-Config/README.md

 # Shark-Default-Config

-## This is the default trading configuration the Shark automated trading platform.
+## This is the example configuration for Shark, an automated trading platform.

 * trading-config.yml